Clovelly Lifeboat Station: 1990 onwards

-In 2011, Thomas Pengilly's great-great-granddaughter Lauren McGuire, 27, became Britain's youngest station manager when she was appointed to Clovelly Lifeboat Station after 10 years' service with the RNLI.
+In 2011, Thomas Pengilly's great-great-granddaughter Lauren McGuire, 27, became Britain's youngest station manager, when she was appointed to Clovelly Lifeboat Station after 10 years' service with the RNLI.
 She is the fifth generation of her family to serve with Clovelly lifeboat.
-In the same year a tragedy occurred when Helmsman Jonny Staines went missing; his body was found at Hartland Quay.
+In the same year, a tragedy occurred when Clovelly Helm Jonny Staines went missing; his body was found at Hartland Quay.